Jopgood/simple-rag-chatbot/README.md

 ### Database Errors

-If you see errors about missing tables like `relation "public.block" does not exist`:
+If you see errors about missing tables like `relation \"public.block\" does not exist`:

 1. The database schema might not be properly initialized
 2. Make sure to run `npx supabase db reset` to apply the migrations